 Commit your way to the LORD, Trust also in Him, And He shall bring it to pass.”

 Take time to write down your plan.
 Even if you just pick one habit to work on, that will still get you one step closer to where you want to be.

-Be blessed in health, healing, and wholeness,
+Be blessed in health, healing and wholeness,

-Creator of the ‘Take Back Your Temple’ program
+Author of the Take Back Your Temple program